usgs-coupled/phreeqc3/README.Win.txt

                   PHREEQC - Version @VERSION@  @VER_DATE@

-Instructions for installating, executing, and testing on Windows operating systems are provided below.
+Instructions for installing, executing, and testing on Windows operating systems are provided below.
 After installation, see the phreeqc.txt file in the doc directory of the PHREEQC installation for summary information on PHREEQC and the RELEASE.TXT file in the root directory for new features and bug fixes.